Medical or clinical negligence typically occurs in the following situations:

 You may also be eligible for legal aid or after assessing your case, we may be able to offer a no-win, no-fee arrangement.
 Whatever your situation, we will advise you about the right funding option for you and explain all of the likely costs and timescales up front, so get in touch.

-If you believe you or someone you know has suffered pain, distress or discomfort due to the negligence of a healthcare provider, and you would like to explore how to make a complaint, give us a call today, so we can help to clarify the options available to you.
+If you believe you or someone you know has suffered pain, distress or discomfort due to the negligence of a healthcare provider, and you would like to explore how to make a complaint, fill out our contact form or give us a call today.